- What We Do

 |U.S. Dollars||Metric Tons|

-Food Security Situation information provided by FEWS NET and WFP as of April 2013.
+Food Security Situation information provided by FEWS NET as of October 2013.

 Country Specific Guidance